Battle of San Buenaventura: Prelude to battle

 The battle was fought during the 25-year period (1821-1846) when the modern State of California was a Mexican territory.

 Juan Bautista Alvarado was a native Californian who led a movement for the independence of California from 1836 to 1837.
-He negotiated an agreement with the Mexican government that provided for an end to the independence movement and his recognition as the Governor of California.
+He negotiated an agreement with the Mexican government that provided for an end to the independence movement and his recognition as the Governor of Alta California.
 During the independence struggle led by Alvarado, the Mexican government appointed Carlos Antonio Carrillo, another native Californian and owner of the 8,881-acre Rancho Sespe in Ventura County, as the provisional governor.
 A schism developed over which of the men was the legitimate governor.
 The schism widened when Carrillo announced that he was moving the territorial capital to Los Angeles and also moving the custom house from Monterey to San Diego.
 The border line of the schism was between Santa Barbara and points north which aligned with Alvarado and Ventura and points south which aligned with Carrillo.

 In December 1837, a formal ceremony was held in Los Angeles inaugurating Carrillo as governor.
 On January 3, 1838, Carrillo issued a proclamation declaring the ports of Monterey and San Francisco closed until such time as the north submitted to the new government in Los Angeles.
 Carrillo also sent his brother to Mexico seeking 200 soldiers to aid in establishing his authority.
 During January and February 1838, Alvarado and Carrillo exchanged letters seeking to avoid armed conflict.

 In early March, Carrillo received an inaccurate report that Alvarado had sent an army south.
 To halt any invasion from the north, Carrillo sent an armed force to San Buenaventura under the command of Captain Juan Castañeda.
 Castañeda arrived in San Buenaventura on approximately March 12 and was then ordered to attack Santa Barbara before it could be reinforced from the north.
 Castañeda advanced with over 100 men to a location within sight of the Presidio of Santa Barbara.
 The commander of the Presidio refused to surrender, and Castañeda disobeyed the order to attack and instead retreated back to San Buenaventura.

 On learning that Carrillo had sent an armed force to San Buenaventura, Alvarado decided to launch a surprise attack on Carrillo’s forces.
 Alvarado gathered soldiers from the north and placed them under the command of General José Castro.
 Castro and his soldiers then marched south where they united with the forces already stationed at the Santa Barbara Presidio.